chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 {{< note >}}

-- For **Minimum node cluster**, as the backend services(OpenSearch and PostgresQL)are running in same maching, to add node make sure to add both services in same command
+- For **Minimum node cluster**, as the backend services(OpenSearch and PostgresQL)are running in same machine, to add node make sure to add both services in same command
 Eg: `chef-automate node add --postgresql-ips 10.0.1.42 --opensearch-ips 10.0.1.42` Notice, both OpenSearch and PostgresQL IPs are same
 - Similarly for fronend services(Automate and Chef Server) ,add both services in same command with same IPs